-The Istria300 awards
+The Istria300 Awards

 When creating and developing Istria300 we have always wanted to combine the rich Istrian culture with cycling.
 Therefore, the decision to use historical and present elements for the awards was a logical consequence.